Critical Influence of Overparameterization on Sharpness-aware Minimization: Other effects of overparameterization: Theoretical aspects

+Thus far, we focused on empirically exploring how increasing number of parameters influences SAM, and discovered critical improvements in its generalization benefits.
+However, existing theoretical analyses on overparameterization also hint at other types of positive influences on different aspects of SAM such as convergence \citep{ma2018power,vaswani2019fast} and implicit bias \citep{neyshabur2017implicit,zhang2017understanding}.
+Despite this, we find that there is little work on explicitly verifying whether these influences extend to SAM, however.

-Our understanding of overparameterization has been significantly advanced in recent years through a variety of theoretical analyses such as convergence \citep{ma2018power,vaswani2019fast}, generalization \citep{allen2019learning,brutzkus2019larger}, and implicit bias \citep{neyshabur2017implicit,zhang2017understanding}.
-Despite this, there is little work on its implications for SAM.
-In this section, we present theoretical analyses of the effect of overparameterization on improving SAM from multiple different angles.
-Specifically, we discover that (1) linearly stable minima for SAM have more uniform Hessian moments compared to SGD, (2) SAM can converge much faster, and (3) achieve lower test error, all when the model is overparameterized.
+To fill this gap, we develop theoretical analyses of the effect of overparameterization on SAM\footnote{We use an unnormalized version of SAM: $x_{t+1} = x_{t} - \eta \nabla f \left(x_t+\rho\nabla f(x_t)\right)$, an empirically similar variant of SAM often adopted to simplify proofs \citep{andriushchenko2022towards, compagnoni2023sde}.} in this section.
+Specifically, we show that (i) linearly stable minima for SAM have more uniform Hessian moments compared to SGD (\cref{sec:sam-stability}), and (ii) SAM can converge much faster (\cref{sec:convergence}), all when the model is overparameterized.